-Pictured: ACCENTUM True Wireless is available in black and white
+Pictured: ACCENTUM True Wireless is available in black and white (pictured)

 Ear-gonomic All of its capabilities are housed inside a completely unique take on earbud ergonomics; in a close collaboration with Sonova—a leading hearing aid manufacturer—thousands of ear models were analyzed to arrive at the ideal balance of stability, comfort, and sophistication.
 The result of the collaboration is an innovative contour that complements a wide range of wearers in a singular form.
 The earbuds, still under the veil of secrecy, was a recent winner of the prestigious Red Dot Design award.
 Four sizes of ear tips are included to further ensure a great seal for impactful low-frequency response and effective hybrid noise cancellation.